Slavičín

 Slavičín (/cs/) is a town in Zlín District in the Zlín Region of the Czech Republic.
 It has about 6,200 inhabitants.
+The town is located on the Říka Stream in the Vizovice Highlands.
+For centuries, it was an agricultural village, which only became a town in 1964.

 Administrative division

 Slavičín consists of four municipal parts (in brackets population according to the 2021 census):